-- .xml execute the service and return the results as XML.
-The returned content type will be 'application/xml'. - .txt execute the service and return the results of the single output text field.
-The returned content type will be 'text/plain' unless function EnsetResponseHeader has been called to set 'Content-Type' otherwise. - .jsoni return a JSON Schema of the request body (no service execution). - .jsono return a JSON Schema of the response body (no service execution). - .xsdi return an XSD (XML Schema Definition) for a request body (no service execution). - .xsdo return an XSD (XML Schema Definition) for a response body (no service execution). - Alternative, use your favourite SOAP client to test the service.
-The WSDL for available service 'Endpoints' (not 'Restful Path's) can be obtained while the local server is running from, eg. http://localhost:8080?wsdl.
+• .bin - execute the service and return the results of the single output binary field.

+The returned content type will be 'application/octet-stream' unless function EnsetResponseHeader has been called to set 'Content-Type' otherwise.

+- .wsdl return a WSDL for the service (no service execution). - .jsoni return a JSON Schema of the request body (no service execution). - .jsono return a JSON Schema of the response body (no service execution). - .xsdi return an XSD (XML Schema Definition) for a request body (no service execution). - .xsdo return an XSD (XML Schema Definition) for a response body (no service execution). - To test a service using a SOAP client you will need to obtain the WSDL (Web Service Description Language) for the service.
+This can be done in 3 ways: - By right-clicking on the service's Input component and selecting menu Generate>WSDL for Service. - By invoking the .wsdl URL for the service (see endpoint extension, above). - Alternatively, the WSDL for all externally available services can be obtained using, eg. http://localhost:8080?wsdl.